pip-services/pip-services-docs/content/en/python/commons/config/config_params.md

 This class stores all values as strings.
 These values can be serialized as JSON or string forms.
 When retrieved the values can be automatically converted using GetAsXXX methods.

 Important points:
-- The keys are case-sensitive, so it is recommended to use consistent C-style as: “my_param”
+- The keys are case-sensitive, so it is recommended to use consistent C-style, such as “my_param”
-- Configuration parameters can be broken into sections and subsections using dot notation as: “section1.subsection1.param1”.
-Using GetSection method all parameters from specified section can be extracted from a ConfigMap.
+- Configuration parameters can be broken into sections and subsections using dot notation, such as “section1.subsection1.param1”.
+Using GetSection method all parameters from the specified section can be extracted from a ConfigMap.
 - The ConfigParams class supports serialization from/to plain strings as: “key1=123;key2=ABC;key3=2016-09-16T00:00:00.00Z”